Alabama Animal Advocates

 The ALDF, also, stresses the importance of prosecuting hoarding cases: “There is often a mental health component in an animal hoarding case, causing some communities to divert the hoarder from the criminal justice systems; however the criminal justice system can be a tool for addressing these very issues,” ALDF states.
 “Courts can — and should — require convicted animal hoarders to undergo mental health evaluations, and treatment if necessary.
 This can address the root of the issue, dramatically reducing recidivism rates.”

-While Alabama does not limit the number of companion animals per household or property, some municipalities do.
+While Alabama does not limit the number of companion animals per household or property, many municipalities do.
 Blountsville § 3-4(e), for example, sets a maximum of six adult dogs, cats, or exotic animals per residence.

 Animal Hoarding Task Forces & Mental Health Approaches